spark3dp/print-manager/README.md

 5. node Server.js (will start server on localhost:9998)
 6. Go to: http://localhost:9998/printdb/printertypes to see normal execution

-<b>To see full documentation of print-manager and download print studio, please request access to the developer portal at
- <a href="https://spark.autodesk.com/developers/" target="_blank">https://spark.autodesk.com/developers/</a>.</b>

 You can fork this project and if you want submit contributions back you must complete the contributers agreement.

 If see any issues please use the github issue mechanism.